aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/directory-and-folder-compression/_index.md

 3. **Save the archive** to a desired location with a `.zip` extension.

 > *Note:* The actual C# code for these steps is already provided in the linked “Effortless Directory Compression” tutorial page.

+## How to password protect zip archive in .NET

+To add a password to your zip file, simply set the `Password` property on the `ZipPackage` before calling `Save`.
+Aspose.Zip supports strong AES‑256 encryption, ensuring that only users with the correct password can extract the contents.
+This is the most straightforward way to **password protect zip archive** files while still benefiting from fast compression.

 ## Effortless Compression for Efficient Storage